yyajima21/yyajima21.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About Me"
-excerpt: "About me"
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi!
-My name is Yosuke Yajima.
-I am a first-year PhD student in Robotics at the Georgia Institute of Technology.
-I am working with Dr. Yong K. Cho and a bunch of amazing people at RICAL [http://rical.ce.gatech.edu/].
+I am a first-year PhD student in [Robotics](https://www.gatech.edu/) at [Georgia Tech](https://www.gatech.edu/) advised by Prof.[Yong K. Cho](http://rical.ce.gatech.edu/).
 I am interested in Robotics, Computer Vision, and Deep Learning for mobile robot applications.

+Before joining the Robotics PhD program, I received B.S. and M.S. in Mechanical Engineering at Georgia Tech in 2018 and 2020, where I worked with Prof.[Bert Bras](https://ecdm.gatech.edu/lab-members/)